acoustep/mitchs.pw/source/read/2015-02-22-using-padrino-with-ember-cli-part-3-authentication.html.markdown

 [You can also view the full source for the application on Github](https://github.com/acoustep/padrino-ember-example)

 ## Setting up the API

-Change in to your Padrino application within your preferred command line application.

 Before we start our deep dive into authentication open up your Gemfile, add bcrypt and run ```bundle install```.